piglatiao/Jailbreaks/Anthropic/Claude 4/Perplexity/README.md

 You can get annual codes for <$5 on sites like g2g

 ## Sonnet Thinking (use this one, way stronger)
 Paste the prompt into a Perplexity Space (in browser, not app - higher max instruction length).
-Seems very strong, I dub it the strongest Pplx setup
+Seems very strong, I dub it the strongest PPLX setup.
+Turn off search when setting up your Space.

 Careful when naming it, it's part of their space prompt and matters.
 I named mine "Pyrite CoT".
 IDK if that's optimal.